 - Cats requiring multiple medications, insulin, SQ fluids for other concurrent diseases are not good candidates for I-131 due to the isolation period and radiation safety requirements for limited handling.

 - Cats that are extremely stressed or have concurrent illnesses that may be exacerbated by a hospital stay (idiopathic cystitis, herpes virus) may also not be considered good candidates for I-131 therapy.

 - A "Methimazole challenge" is recommended to "unmask" concurrent chronic kidney disease.
 However, methimazole challenge may not be possible in patients with adverse reactions to this medication.

 - The cat is treated with methimazole (Tapazole) orally for 2 weeks.

 - Biochemistry profile, urinalysis, CBC and blood pressure are repeated while on methimazole.
 This is recommended in any cat receiving methimazole not only to monitor for underlying kidney disease but also for side effects such as bone marrow suppression and increase liver enzymes.

 - If renal function remains stable but serum thyroxine concentration has not sufficiently decreased (middle of normal range), the dosage of methimazole is increased for 2 more weeks at which time renal function is re-evaluated.

 - This process is continued until the cat is receiving a therapeutic dosage of methimazole and serum thyroxine concentration is normal or until adverse clinical signs (e.g. anorexia, lethargy, vomiting).
-If adverse clinical signs do not develop after a therapeutic dosage of methimazole has been achieved, (131I) therapy is considered safe and is recommended to the owner.
+If adverse clinical signs do not develop after a therapeutic dosage of methimazole has been achieved, I-131 therapy is considered safe and is recommended to the owner.

 For appointments, call the OSU Veterinary Medical Center: (614) 292-3551.